- About Us

 The GPI has released a new interactive map that allows you to explore peace over time, compare up to three countries side by side, see how each country is doing according to the 23 indicators of peace and to visualise the socio-economic factors associated with peace.
 See the Global Peace Index interactive map.

-The 2012 Global Peace Index was launched on the 12th of June 2012.
-The sixth edition of the index found that the world has become slightly more peaceful for the first time since 2009.
-See the results, highlights and download the report on the 2012 GPI Findings page.
+The 2013 Global Peace Index was launched on the 11th of June 2013.
+The seventh edition of the index found that the world has become less peaceful, with a rise in the number of homicides worldwide.
+See the results, highlights and download the report on the 2013 GPI Findings page.

 Request data used in IEP indices by completing the data request form.